CybotAS/CookiebotWP/readme.txt

 Under the CPRA, compliance also applies to sharing as well as selling personal information.
 Cookies and other tracking technologies are classified as unique identifiers that form part of the CCPA’s definition of personal information.

 If your business has a website, you must know and disclose to consumers, at or before the point of collection, the data you collect and which third parties you share it with.
-This can be done through the Cookiebot CMP cookie declaration that also features the required ""Do Not Sell Or Share My Personal Information"" link, so end users can opt out of having their data sold or shared.
+This can be done through the Cookiebot CMP cookie declaration that also features the required "Do Not Sell Or Share My Personal Information" link, so end users can opt out of having their data sold or shared.

 If your website is visited by consumers under the age of 16, you are required by the CCPA and CPRA to first obtain their opt in.
 This can be done through Cookiebot CMP's CCPA opt-in banner.